 Published on: March 15, 2018

-The key objective of Technology Innovation Expo was to raise awareness among key stakeholders including security organization, parliamentarians, diplomats, business entrepreneurs, bureaucrat’s policy makers, educationist and researchers, both faculty as well as students and members of the civil society about the significance of innovation and research in the field of security.
-Through an active engagement of key stakeholders and decision makers from the governments, various universities as well as entrepreneurs both successful and aspiring, HEC thus hope to make a dent in surface in term of inspiring the youth to trust their ideas, preserve to see them grow and ultimately creating rather than seeking jobs.
-In result they will serve as opinion leader and provide an impetus leading to a national pledge to be taken to promote university-community and university -industry linkage and technology transfer for building a strong Pakistan.
+The key objective of the Technology Innovation Expo was to raise awareness among key stakeholders including security organizations, parliamentarians, diplomats, business entrepreneurs, bureaucrat policy makers, educationists, and researchers, both faculty as well as students and members of the civil society about the significance of innovation and research in the field of security.
+Through an active engagement of key stakeholders and decision-makers from the governments, various universities as well as entrepreneurs both successful and aspiring, HEC thus hope to make a dent in the surface in term of inspiring the youth to trust their ideas, preserve to see them grow and ultimately creating rather than seeking jobs.
+As result, they will serve as an opinion leader and provide an impetus leading to a national pledge to be taken to promote university-community and university-industry linkage and technology transfer for building a strong Pakistan.

-Universities were requested to send the relevant projects / ideas to showcase them at the event.
-100+ Projects/Ideas were received from Universities across Pakistan which had been short listed and invited for presentation at Higher Education Commission on 12th March 2018.
-Panel of Judges included Members from Higher Education Commission and Senior Officials from Law Enforcement agencies/Police.
+Universities were requested to send the relevant projects/ideas to showcase them at the event.
+100+ Projects/Ideas were received from Universities across Pakistan which had been short-listed and invited for presentation at Higher Education Commission on 12th March 2018.
+The panel of Judges included Members from the Higher Education Commission and Senior Officials from Law Enforcement agencies/Police.

 Business Incubation Center, Bahria University Islamabad submitted Five Innovative projects relevant to Law Enforcement Agencies/National Police for competition/Innovation Expo.
-Through rigorous shortlisting process and presentation session, Project Titled “Point to Point Visible Light Communication (VLC) / Li-Fi” won First Prize and received cash prize Rs.
+Through a rigorous shortlisting process and presentation session, Project Titled “Point to Point Visible Light Communication (VLC) / Li-Fi” won First Prize and received a cash prize of Rs.
 100,000/- out of 112 startups from Universities across Pakistan.
-Honorable Minster for Interior Prof. Ahsan Iqbal, Chairman Higher Education Commission Dr. Mukhtar Ahmed along with Senior Officials from National Police and Law Enforcement Agencies were present at the occasion and appreciated the efforts being done by Students of Bahria University Islamabad.
-Momna Abid, M. Waleed Ijaz and Shehroz Khan are Students of Computer Engineering Department at Bahria University, Islamabad.
-Their Project Li-fi is virtually incubated at Business Incubation Center, BUIC to further develop it into commercial product.
+Honorable Minster for Interior Prof. Ahsan Iqbal, Chairman of Higher Education Commission Dr. Mukhtar Ahmed along with Senior Officials from National Police and Law Enforcement Agencies were present at the occasion and appreciated the efforts being done by Students of Bahria University Islamabad.
+Mona Abid M Waleed Ijaz and Shehroz Khan, the students of the Computer Engineering Department, Bahria University Islamabad, worked under the supervision of Professor Dr. Shahzad Hassan.”.
+Their Project Li-fi is virtually incubated at Business Incubation Center, BUIC to further develop it into a commercial product.
 Li-fi uses light as a medium to transfer and receive data.
-This system is using the environmental and ecofriendly medium of transfer ‘light’ for the sharing of data through mobiles, laptops and other electronic instruments.
-Energy consumption can be minimized with the use of LED illumination which are already available in the home, offices and Mall etc. for lighting purpose.
-Li-Fi not only requires fewer components for its working, but also uses only a negligible additional power for the data transmission.
-Since light cannot pass through opaque structures, Li-Fi internet is available only to the users within a confined area and cannot be intercepted and misused, outside the area under operation.
-Li-Fi technology has a great scope in future.
+This system is using an environmentally and eco-friendly medium of transfer ‘light’ for the sharing of data through mobiles, laptops, and other electronic instruments.
+Energy consumption can be minimized with the use of LED illumination which is already available in the home, offices, malls, etc. for lighting purposes.
+Li-Fi not only requires fewer components for its work but also uses only negligible additional power for data transmission.
+Since light cannot pass through opaque structures, Li-Fi internet is available only to users within a confined area and cannot be intercepted and misused, outside the area under operation.
+Li-Fi technology has a great scope in the future.
 The extensive growth in the use of LEDs for illumination indeed provides the opportunity to integrate the technology into a plethora of environments and applications.